csev/dj4e/assn/dj4e_install.md

 to get back into your virtual environment in the new bash shell unless you enable it automatically as shown below.

-    workon django4
+    workon django42

-Lets make sure that your django was installed successfully and you are running the rght version of Python with the following commands:
+Lets make sure that your django was installed successfully and you are running the right version of Python with the following commands:

     python --version
     # This should show something like Python 3.9.5